beejjorgensen/bgc/src/bgc_part_6000_man_signal.md

 ### Description {.unnumbered .unlisted}

-How's **that** for a function definition?
+How's _that_ for a function definition?

 Let's ignore it for a moment and just talk about what this function does.

-(Before we start, I'd like to point out that your OS probably has far superior signal handling capabilities than the C standard library.
-For instance, Unix-likes should check out `sigaction`.)

 When a signal is raised, _something_ is going to happen.
 This function lets you decide to do one of these things when the signal is raised: